Skip to content

 • Preserve an auditable record through issue comments and pull requests.

-• Avoid hard-coding credentials in source repositories.
+• Keep credentials out of source repositories.

 System design